anandwana001/android-interview/README.md

   - `ComposeParent() { ComposeItem1 {} ComposeItem2() {...} } `
   - What is `CompositionLocal`?

+## Architecture
+ - What is SOLID principles?
+ - What is MVVM?
+ - Brief about Android Architecture.
+ -

 ## System Design
  - Design Image Loading Library